 Finally, some of the changes detected can be attributed to anthropogenic influence on land use, such as urbanization and irrigation.
-Changing a vegetated area to pavement strongly modifies the surface processes, with more runoff, less evapotranspiration and more heat.
+Changing a vegetated area to pavement strongly modifies the surface processes, with more run-off, less evapotranspiration, and more heat.
 The enlargement of suburban areas affects the urban heat island processes.
 This is not the purpose of the paper, but it is an indispensable aspect to discuss in observed changes.
-Daniel (2017) compares different representations of urban areas within an atmospheric model with an explicit representation of the urban areas and concludes that cities can influence their environment on a regional scale.
-Thus, the largest French cities induce a warming trend of the temperature near the surface.
-This warming can reach up to $1.5\,^{\circ}\text{C}$ in summer T{min} in Paris.
-Thus, according to Wilcox et al. (2018), anthropogenic forcing may have slightly increased the risk of dry summers and greatly increased the risk of hot summers.
+Daniel, 2017 compares different representations of urban areas within an atmospheric model with an explicit representation of the urban areas and concludes that cities can influence their environment on a regional scale.
+Thus, the largest French cities induce a warming trend of the 10 temperature near the surface.
+This warming can reach up to 1.5°C in summer Tmin in Paris.
+Thus, according to Wilcox et al., 2018, anthropogenic forcing may have slightly increased the risk of dry summers and greatly increased the risk of hot summers.

-7 Conclusions
+7 Conclusion

 This study characterizes the main changes in trends and extremes of temperature, humidity and precipitation at the local scale in the Paris area, which is favoured by an urban heat island.
-The analysis was carried out annually and seasonally, including the effect of large-scale circulations in summer.
+The analysis was carried out annually and seasonally, including 15 the effect of large-scale circulations in summer.
 The comparison of the observations with the ERA-I reanalysis shows that it strongly underestimates the temperatures (especially in summer) and overestimates the relative humidity.
 The local trends are not adequately characterized by ERA-I, especially for the climate extreme indices.
-This analysis thus confirms the importance of direct observation when dealing with the local scale.
-This study uses observation data from five stations in the Paris area starting from 1979 to characterize observed changes in temperatures, relative humidity and precipitation at different timescales.
-Although some trends are similar to the ones found at regional (Europe) or global scales, there are specific local patterns:
+This analysis thus confirms the importance of direct observation when dealing with local scale.
+This study uses observation data from 5 stations in the Paris area since 1979 to characterize observed changes in temperatures, relative humidity and precipitation at different time scales.
+Although 20 some trends are similar to the ones found at regional (Europe) or global scales, there are specific local patterns:

-- T{max} increases more strongly than T{min} at annual, seasonal (except SON) and summer scales. - There are few significant trends in winter, unlike in summer. - Summer temperatures increase due to a strong thermodynamical contribution. - In summer, the temperatures increase for the cooler weather regimes, especially NAO-, contributing to high temperatures.
+- Tmax increases more strongly than Tmin at annual, seasonal (except SON) and summer scales. - There are few significant trends in winter, unlike in summer. - Summer temperatures increase due to a strong thermodynamical contribution. - In summer, the temperatures increase for the cooler weather regimes, especially NAO-, contributing to high temperatures.
 During this time, the hottest weather regimes keep warming even more.
 This is due to the advection of warming air masses from the ocean and a probable intensification of temperature in the air. - The relative humidity decreases considerably, especially in spring and summer.
-This is particularly true for the Atlantic Low weather regime in summer. - The specific humidity shows little or no trends, although it was expected to increase associated with warming and the proximity to the English Channel. - Rainfall has a high variability from one year to the next, but the trend, even if not truly significant, appears to be decreasing (except in summer).
-There appears to be a change in the precipitation regime with a less rainy winter, a generally drier spring with more intense rainfall and a wetter summer, one-third explained by a change in occurrence in summer weather regimes and two-thirds explained by a change in thermodynamic unrelated to circulation.
+This is particularly true for the Atlantic Low weather regime in summer. - The specific humidity shows little or no trends, although it was expected to increase associated with warming, and the proximity to the English Channel.

+Rainfall has a high variability from one year to the next, but the trend, even if not truly significant, appears to be decreasing (except in summer).
+There appears to be a change in the precipitation regime with a less rainy winter, a generally drier spring with more intense rainfall and a wetter summer, mainly due to a change in occurrence in summer weather regimes.